 9. Helps Fight Arthritis

 People with arthritis have found that sewing helps soften their fingers overtime.
-This softening of the fingers also help soothe the pains and straighten some fingers that are becoming stiff.
+This softening of the fingers also helps soothe the pains and straighten some fingers that are becoming stiff.
 Sewing can help maintain the health of your fingers and prevent arthritis.

 10. Reduces Blood Pressure